-12.7 Convergent Implementation of Ongoing Schemes: Modalities
+12.6 Convergent Implementation of Ongoing Schemes: Modalities

-12.7.1 Convergent implementation of ongoing Central and State Plan Schemes in PMAGY villages will be achieved through the following steps:
+12.6.1 Convergent implementation of ongoing Central and State Plan Schemes in PMAGY villages will be achieved through the following steps:

 - (i) Systematic listing of all Central & State Plan Schemes relevant for development of PMAGY villages (on the lines of Annex.VI listing Central Plan Schemes). - (ii) Clear understanding of the basic features of each of the above schemes by persons and bodies responsible for planning, implementation and monitoring of PMAGY, and necessary capacity building for the purpose. - (iii) Identification of (a) village needs, and (b) Schemes which can be utilized for satisfying those needs, and preparation of Village Dev.
-Plans (VDPs) on that basis. - (iv) Clear directions by the State Govt. to all concerned Deptts., to make available adequate resources under the identified schemes to the PMAGY Villages (and to corresponding district) in accordance with VDPs approved by the Distt.
+Plans (VDPs) on that basis. - (iv) Clear directions by the State Govt. to all concerned Deptts., to make available adequate resources under the identified schemes to the PMAGY Villages ( and to corresponding district) in accordance with VDPs approved by the Distt.
 Panchayat and time-bound implementation of the Schemes in such villages. - (v) Officials of Deptts. responsible for the above Schemes being placed under the control of the Distt.
 Panchayat, to the extent not already done, so that they implement the Schemes as per Village Dev.
 Plan approved by the Distt.
-Panchayat.
-Also, making their officials at appropriate lower levels accountable to the concerned Block & Gram Panchayats.

-- (vi) Effective coordination, monitoring and supervision of the convergent implementation process by the Gram, Block and Distt.
-Panchayats and the State Govt. - 12.7.2 The above would, inter alia, require orders by the State Govt. to the concerned Deptts. - a) Placing them under the Distt.
-Panchayat, and - b) To allocate resources under their schemes to PMAGY villages on priority in accordance with the Village Dev.
-Plans approved by the Distt.
-Panchayats, to the maximum possible extent. - 12.7.3 In addition, convergent implementation would also require: - (i) Capacity Building of Distt., Block and Gram Panchayats by the State and Distt-level technical resource support agencies. - (ii) Adequate training to the Distt., Block and Panchayat Coordinators appointed under PMAGY. - (iii) Nomination of a suitable Block-level Officer by the Block Panchayat for each PMAGY village, who will closely guide preparation of the Village Development Plan, and its implementation after approval by the Distt.
-Panchayat.
+Panchayat. - (vi) Effective coordination, monitoring and supervision of the convergent implementation process by the Programme Director at the State level and the State Steering cum Monitoring Committee. - 12.6.2 The above would, inter alia, require orders by the State Govt. to the concerned Deptts. - a) Placing them under the Distt.
+Panchayat, and - b) To allocate resources under their schemes to PMAGY villages on priority in accordance with the approved Village Development Plans, to the maximum possible extent. - 12.6.3 In addition, convergent implementation would also require: - (i) Capacity Building of District and Gram Panchayats by the State and Distt-level technical resource support agencies. - (ii) Adequate training to the District and Panchayat Coordinators appointed under PMAGY. - (iii) The aforementioned should be carried out by the State level Technical Resource Support Institutions.

-12.8 Review
+12.7 Review